lucywyman/recipes/salads/_posts/2017-04-29-mexican-salad.md

 be perfectly honest I don't like dressing on my salads, especially if they are hanging out in the fridge for a few days.
 Sorry not sorry.

-1. Prepare the vegetables and chicken
+1. Prepare the vegetablespoons and chicken
 2. Toss all ingredients together.
 Enjoy!